tecknut/religionfusion/README.md

 # Immediate need
 * Someone who can do some video work pro-bono for the Kickstarter campaign
 * A catchy name!

+# Forking.
+Sure, fork away.
+But why not join forces?